Lyd-W/Science-and-Nature-Quiz/README.md

 The quiz section lists the question number at the top of the quiz container, stating which question out of 10 the user is on.
 I displayed how many correct and incorrect answers the user has so far, the time remaining counting down from 20 seconds and the question with 4 possible answers.

 When using a mouse or tabbing over the questions, a highlight effect is used to help the user see where they're selecting.
-If they select the correct answer, the answer turned green, however, if they select an incorrect answer, the chosen answer turns red and the correct answers turns green.
-If the user runs out of time before selecting an answer, the correct answer turns green
+If they select the correct answer, the answer turns green, however, if they select an incorrect answer, the chosen answer turns red and the correct answer turns green.
+If the user runs out of time before selecting an answer, the correct answer turns green.

-Once an answer has been selected or the timer has run out, there is a short delay before moving onto the next question and finally, at the end of the quiz, to the results section.
+Once an answer has been selected or the timer has run out, there is a short delay before moving onto the next question or, at the end of the quiz, to the results section.

 ![Quiz section](docs/quiz-section.png "Quiz Section")